Is Esports a Sport?

 Why Should Esports Be Considered a Sport?

-First things first – it takes a lot of skill and ability to play in an Esports match or tournament.
+First things first – it takes a lot of skill and ability to play in a match or tournament.
 Contrary to popular belief, being a professional gamer requires much effort and training, just like becoming a football player.
 Concentration, precision, and execution are the 3 main aspects of the movement.
 No one can be a pro gamer without thousands of hours of training.
-It is one of the main reasons why Esports is considered a sport among fans.
+It is one of the main reasons why it is considered a sport among fans.

 Why Should Esports Not Be Considered a Sport?

-Unlike recognized sports, some players have an unfair advantage in Esports due to balance and meta changes.
-The rules in Esports often change, which goes against the nature of sports, where rules rarely change.
+Unlike recognized sports, some players have an unfair advantage due to balance and meta changes.
+The rules often change, which goes against the nature of sports, where rules rarely change.
 It is the viewpoint many sticks to when denying Esports as a sport.

 Esports Vs. Sports: Key Similarities \ Differences

-There are many ways in which Esports differs from traditional sports.
+There are many ways in which it differs from traditional sports.
 Let’s compare both and explore their similarities and differences.

 Feature Esports Traditional sports